apache/druid/docs/querying/sql-functions.md

 **Function type:** [Window](sql-window-functions.md#window-function-reference)

 Returns the cumulative distribution of the current row within the window calculated as `number of window rows at the same rank or higher than current row` / `total window rows`.
+The return value ranges between `1/number of rows` and 1.

 ## CURRENT_DATE